-21 Jamieson Street is a timber and tin home built in the then popular style of the Bungalow.
-It has a short-ridge bungalow roof and a front verandah that wraps around the side of the house.
-Some alterations have been made to the original design of the house including building underneath the house.
-However, the house still retains its original character.
+30 Stuart Street is a timber and tin home built in the then popular style of the Bungalow.
+It has a short-ridge bungalow roof and a front verandah that has been enclosed.
+The original house retains its original form as a modest home, although another dwelling has been built at the rear of the Anzac Cottage which is not of heritage value.